ankitm27/google-authenticator-and-google-capacha-backend/README.md

 Installation command

+move into the folder

 run npm install(It will install all the dependency)

-Create the .env file as .sampleenv which has all your environment variable stored.
+Create the .env file as .envsample which has all your environment variable stored.
 Give the value of all parmater according to your configuration.

 For running backend server move into bin folder and run pm2 start www(pm2 is node process manager)

 now we can access the backend server at 3000 port

-For checking api server is running hit the api -(get request) http://ip:3000 and you will get response koinok
+For testing api server is running or not hit the api -(get request) http://ip:3000 and you will get the response koinok